• Skip to primary navigation

 The treats I made used 3 colors and some extra cut-up pieces added.
 You can revise to one or 2 colors and no extra pieces, however you would like.

-I used an 11x7 inch baking dish, but any similar size dish will work.
+I like to use an 11x7 inch baking dish, but any similar size dish will work.
 Grease this with butter or cooking spray before you start.

 If you have extra Peeps and want to decorate with the heads, cut them off first and set aside.
 Then cut up the remaining pieces to add to the mix.